Quick answer

 Bank-by-Bank — Which One Is Right for Your Situation

-Santander Poland — the correct first choice for most non-EU nationals.
+The correct bank for non-EU nationals is covered in The Banking Guide.
 Accounts open same-day.
 English-language service throughout.
 Staff at city-centre branches handle non-EU documentation routinely without central processing.
 Requires PESEL for full account.

 ING Bank Śląski — best choice if your employer processes payroll through ING.
 Same-bank transfers are instant.
 English-language app consistently rated highly.
 Requires PESEL.
 If your employer uses ING for payroll and you bank at Santander, your salary arrives next working day rather than instantly — a minor but consistent difference.

-mBank — the correct choice if PESEL is not yet confirmed. mBank opens a restricted account with a passport only — accepts incoming transfers, allows basic transactions, no debit card until PESEL is provided.
+mBank — the correct choice if PESEL is not yet confirmed.
+One bank offers a bridge solution for foreigners who do not yet have a PESEL.
+The correct sequence is covered in the Banking and Finance Essentials Guide.
 Upgrade to full functionality is automatic when PESEL is submitted — no separate application required.

-PKO BP — the largest branch and ATM network in Kraków.
+The largest retail bank is not the correct first choice for most foreigners.
 For non-EU nationals, applications are processed centrally — adding 5–7 business days.
 Not the right first choice when you need quick account access.
 Open one later for ATM convenience once your primary account is established.

 Case Study — Wrong Bank, Wrong Week A South Korean engineer arrived in Kraków in January 2026.
-His first salary was due in 12 days.
-He walked into the nearest bank — PKO BP.
+His first salary was due in a specific number of days.
+He walked into the nearest bank — The largest retail bank is not the correct first choice for most foreigners.
 The branch opened a non-EU national application and told him processing would take 5–7 working days centrally.
 His salary missed the account.
 A colleague suggested Santander.
 He visited the branch on ul.
 Karmelicka the following morning.
 Account opened that afternoon.
 Salary received two days later.
-PKO BP's centralised processing for non-EU nationals is the wrong starting point when speed is the constraint.
+The largest retail bank is not the correct first choice for most foreigners.
 It is always the constraint.

 Not certain which bank is right for your employment situation?